Are you interested in a career in sports journalism?

 Amherst Wire TV

-Amherst Wire also features a multimedia TV section on the site.
+Amherst Wire also has a broadcasting component, Amherst Wire TV.
 Those interested in broadcast journalism can pitch, shoot, write and edit their own video stories for the Wire as well.

 The Massachusetts Daily Collegian